+\nospacestitle{{\maas} system setup and the serving instance.\,} {\sys} targets a {\maas} scenario~\cite{serverless-together-ai,serverless-ray,deepinfra,DBLP:conf/asplos/YangZLZLZCL22,ali-serverless-llm,aws-serverless-llm,DBLP:journals/corr/abs-2401-14351}: the cloud allows the users to deploy their model serving on its managed hardware, and only charges users based on the number of requests processed within SLO~\cite{aws-serverless-llm,ali-serverless-llm}.
+The model can be popular open-source models like Qwen~\cite{qwens} or customized models uploaded by the users.
+Thanks to the above pricing strategy, the cloud can dynamically adjust hardware resources to a specific model to maximize its hardware utilization. {\fig{fig:setup}} shows a typical deployment of a {\maas} system.
+For each user-deployed model, the system dynamically allocates the required hardware resources (GPUs) to serve the inference requests of the model.
+Note that due to the diversity of AI applications, there would be hundreds or even thousands of models served simultaneously by a {\maas} system~\cite{alibailian}.

+In this paper, we use \emph{instance} to denote a set of GPUs storing a complete copy of a model parameter for serving this model.
+An instance can have a single GPU or multiple GPUs when the parameter is large and sharded across them, e.g., with tensor parallelism~\cite{narayanan2021efficient}.
+Because each instance has a maximal serving throughput, the cloud can deploy multiply instances of the same model by provisioning multiple sets of GPUs, where the number of instances is dynamically scaled based on the incoming request rate. {\sys} supports autoscaling with all existing model serving methods at the instance level.

-All known models follow a layer-by-layer computation paradigm (see {\fig{fig:overview}} (a)).
-For each user request, the model may be queried once, as in vision tasks, or multiple times, as in large language models (LLMs)~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}.
-For example, in LLMs, the model is first queried with input text (prompt) to produce an initial prediction (token).
-This phase is termed \emph{prefill}.
-The prediction is then used to generate subsequent tokens iteratively (auto-regressive) until the model predicts an end-of-sequence token.
+\stitle{Serving within an instance: non-LLM \& LLM. \,} Each serving instance processes requests in the following workflow: it queries the model in a layer-by-layer computation paradigm (see {\fig{fig:overview}} (a)) and gets the final results.
+For simple models like vision models, the model is queried once with the input data (image).
+On the other hand, for large language models (LLMs)~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, the request queries the model multiple times: the model is first queried with input text (prompt) to produce a result (token).
+This first query is typically termed \emph{prefill}.
+The token is then used to generate subsequent tokens iteratively until the model returns an end-of-sequence token.
 The auto-regressive phase is termed \emph{decode}.
-Note that in LLM, the inference time for prefill and decode is measured separately.
-Prefill is evaluated with the time-to-first-token (TTFT) while decode is evaluated using time-between-tokens (TBT).

-When processing a request, the model may cache intermediate states during execution (stateful).
-For example, when an LLM processes a request, the key and value matrix multiplication results (termed \emph{KVCache}) are cached in GPU for acceleration decode phase.

-Finally, single request may be served among multiple model replicas, leading to data movement between instances.
-For example, prefill-decode disaggregation~\cite{DBLP:conf/isca/PatelCZSGMB24, DBLP:conf/osdi/ZhongLCHZL0024,DBLP:journals/corr/abs-2401-11181} (P/D disaggregation) is a common serving setup for LLMs.
-It uses two replicas of the same model to serve the prefill and decode phases of a request, respectively.
-The intermediate results from the prefill model are passed to the decode model.